 “These are strange times” is something we’ve been hearing a lot lately.
 Stranger still when you’re growing a tiny human.
 My name is Jillian Bardsley and I am family doctor who practices low-risk Obstetrics and delivers at The Ottawa Hospital – General Campus.
 I decided to write this blog post to help give expectant moms some factual information on their risks with regards to COVID-19, as well as some idea about what to expect about their appointments and time in the hospital.

-We now have information on more than 500 pregnant women who developed COVID and their babies.
+A research group in England just completed a ‘meta-analysis,’ or intense scientific summary and comparison, of 77 studies on COVID and pregnancy.
+We now have information on tens of thousands of pregnant women who developed COVID.
 While our full understanding of COVID in pregnancy and babies continues to evolve, I continue to think that things are overall reassuring.

 For women early in their pregnancy journey, you do not need to be worried about an increased risk of miscarriage or congenital abnormalities.
 COVID-19 is somewhat similar to the SARS virus.
 During that epidemic, we did not see an increased risk of miscarriage or congenital anomalies in women who were infected with SARS.
 We are expecting this to hold true for COVID-19.

 For women later in their pregnancy, getting any bad infection (COVID, the flu, a really bad cold that turns into pneumonia) can increase your risk of pregnancy complications.
 However, that large British study has given me more good news.